metachris/logzero/docs/index.rst

 Example Usage
 =============

-You can use `logzero` with the default `logger`, which just logs to the console, like this:
+You can use `logzero` like this (logs only to the console by default):

 .. code-block:: python